Priestley-Centre/COVID19_emissions/sector_emissions/readme.md

-_recent has the most recent data - currently 6 September 2020
+_recent has the most recent data - currently 3 November 2020
 These are national and sector emissions
 Data are fractional change as function of day in 2020, starting in column 7 for 366 further columns.
 Baseline emissions are assumed constant throughout year with daily emissionkt kt/per day of species in column 5 and sector percentage emission of national total in column 6.